About Us | Contact Us | |

 Vision and hearing specialists

-Get a vision exam with your optometrist or ophthalmologist and a hearing evaluation with an ENT (ears, nose and throat) specialist.
+Get a vision exam with your optometrist or ophthalmologist.
 If your driving difficulties stem from an eyeglass prescription that’s too weak, that’s an easy fix—but you won’t know if you don’t get the exam.
 Some conditions, like glaucoma, are “invisible” until they progress too far.
+In contrast, cataracts significantly affect vision, but can easily be identified by a vision specialist and surgery for cataracts is now a relatively routine and easy procedure that can improve vision almost immediately.

 A professional driving instructor